thnikk/unified-2022/readme.md

 - [ ] Multi-key mapping (ie. mapping key 1 to ctrl+alt+delete.)
     - This will use a lot of flash space, and also creates a bit of confusion.
 F13-F24 + AutoHotKey may be the better way to go, but I'd like to keep this implemented for those that already use it.
     - Remove xx from previous firmware versions and instead take all 3 keys at once.
-    - Maybe use an alias for modifiers like autohotkey with `^*!#`.
+    - Maybe use an alias for modifiers like autohotkey with `^*!#`, since these keys could still be used with shift.
 - [x] Mouse button support for M1-M5 keys
-- [ ] LEDs will change color while remapping to reflect the current key being remapped and the current profile.
+- [x] LEDs will change color while remapping to reflect the current key being remapped.
 - [x] Allow changing touch sensitivity in the configurator.
 - [x] Have menu option for auto-calibration.
 - [ ] Add max values for incoming data through serial monitor